-In case you’ve ever wondered what’s a scuba diver’s worst nightmare…
+In case you’ve ever wondered about what a scuba diver’s worst nightmare is…

 Well, probably something like this: ascending after a dive in the middle of the ocean with no dive boat in sight.
 It’s like one of the Open Water movies coming to life with you in the leading part.

 Now, imagine this scary and uncomfortable scenario not during day time, but at night, when everything’s dark, plus you’re caught in a raging storm.
 Yep, that’s a real diving nightmare!

 I’m going to tell you the story of my worst nightmare in my scuba diving career and how it shaped me as a diver and person.

 It was May 2017, and I was in the middle of my Divemaster training in the Philippines.
 At the time, we had a Swiss AOW student at the dive center, whom we dived with for a couple of days to complete his course.

 On that particular day, two dives were scheduled, one of them in the morning (a deep dive) and one reef dive in the afternoon.
 Both dives went smoothly.
 We saw loads of marine animals, including several turtles, nudibranch, lionfish and puffer fish.
 It was a beautiful day.

 While on the way back to the dive shop, the other Divemaster suggested doing the night dive that day instead of the next day.
 He told us that the weather and wind conditions were supposed to change the next day and that it would be safer to complete it on the same day.
 We were tired but feeling okay, so the Swiss guy and myself agreed to get some refreshments and further equipment so that we could go on the night dive that evening.